-Separate Insurance.
-Lessee shall not carry separate liability insurance concurrent in form or contributing in the event of loss with that required by this Lease to be furnished by Lessee, unless Lessor and Grantor are included therein as additional insureds with respect to liability.
-Lessee shall immediately notify Lessor and Grantor of the carrying of any such separate insurance and shall cause the same to be delivered as in this Lease hereinbefore required.

 Duration of Policies.
-Lessee shall procure policies for all insurance required by any provision of this Lease for periods of not less than one (1) year and shall procure renewalsthereof from time to timeat least fifteen (15) days before the expiration thereof.
+Lessee shall procure policies for all insurance required by any provision of this Lease for periods of not less than one (1) year and shall procure renewals from time to time before the expiration of such insurance.

 No Representation as to Adequacy of Coverage.